All American Boy (Steve Grand album): Critical reception

 All-American Boy was highly commended by contemporary critics.
 While praising Steve Grand's musical talent, Gregg Shapiro of ChicagoPride praised tracks such as "We Are the Night", "Better Off", and "Back to California".
 He also claimed that "Next to Me" and "Run" were radio-friendly.
 Upon "Back to California" he stated that the "emotion-packed power-ballad that is yet another examples of Grand's towering versatility."
 In a review of the record, Shapiro also wrote, "Grand wisely included the title cut, the song that first introduced him to his far-reaching and devoted followers.
 It also features 'Stay,' another song with which the Grand Nation (his fans) will be familiar.
 Among the new material the sexy 'Soaking Wet,' intoxicating 'Whiskey Crime,' dance-floor-destined 'Better Off' and the beautiful 'Back To California,' are all welcome additions to his repertoire."

 Markos Papadatos of Digital Journal lauded the album and praised tracks "Say You Love Me", "Red, White and Blue", "We Are the Night", "All-American Boy", "Soakin' Wet", "Lovin' Again", "Whiskey Crime", "Time", "Run", and "Back to California".
 He wrote "For Steve Grand fans the wait is finally over for his highly-anticipated breakthrough studio album, "All American Boy," and it is a superb studio effort." and also added "Overall, Steve Grand delights on his new studio album All American Boy.
 There is a lot of variety on the collection, and one can hear Grand's heart on every song.
 It may have taken a while to record, but it was well worth the wait, since excellence takes time, and Grand has achieved that on this musical project."
 Markos Papadatos gave an A rating.
-David Clarke of Broadway World lauded the album, saying that it consists of "strong love songs, gorgeously crooned ballads, and infectious pop-country anthems that listeneres of all walks of life can get lost in.
+David Clarke of BroadwayWorld lauded the album, saying that it consists of "strong love songs, gorgeously crooned ballads, and infectious pop-country anthems that listeneres of all walks of life can get lost in.
 Regardless of who you are, the universal human emotions expressed in these smartly penned lyrics are instantly relatable."
 Clarke praised tracks such as "Say You Love Me", "We Are the Night", "Whiskey Crime", "Soakin' Wet, "Next to Me", and "Time".